OGStudio/openscenegraph-cross-platform-examples/README.md

 To launch the example in any web browser, you need to serve example files with a web server.

-E.g., you can serve locally like this:
+### Serving example with Python web server

+If you have have Python installed, here's what you need to do:

-* serve with the following commands:
+* serve example with a web server:

     ```
     cd 01.EmbedResource/web/build
     python -m SimpleHTTPServer
     ```
 * open [http://localhost:8000](http://localhost:8000) in any web browser
+* select `ex01-embed-resource.html` file

 <a name="examples"/>